 Who are we?

-We are InHealth Group and own and operate this website.
-InHealth Group Limited (“InHealth”) is registered in England & Wales under company number 04620480 and has its registered office at Beechwood Hall, Kingsmead Road, High Wycombe, Bucks HP11 1JL.
+We are InHealth Group Limited, registered in England & Wales under company number 04620480 with our registered office at Beechwood Hall, Kingsmead Road, High Wycombe, Bucks HP11 1JL.

-What type of personal data do we collect and how do we do it?
+What type of personal data do we collect and process and how do we do it?

-- contact information (email address and phone number)
+- Name and contact information such as email, address and phone number.

 If you give us data on behalf of someone else, you confirm that the other person has appointed you to act on their behalf and has agreed that you can: